 The Massachusetts Trial Court is expanding walk-in Court Service Centers across Massachusetts.
 Court Service Centers help people navigate the court system.
-Centers are open whenever the courts are open, and are available to all court users without attorneys and there are no income or immigration status requirements.
-All of the services in the Court Service Center are free, but there may be other fees associated with your case, such as filing fees.
+Centers are available to all court users without attorneys and there are no income or immigration status requirements.
+All of the services in the Court Service Centers are free, but there may be other fees associated with your case, such as filing fees.

 Court Service Centers are now open at 6 courthouses: